Tropical Cyclone Fani made landfall in Odisha, northeastern India on 3 May 2019.

 Fani formed from a depression located west of Sumatra on 26 April and it had intensified into a cyclonic storm within 24 hours.
 The Joint Typhoon Warning Center classed Fani as an equivalent to a Category 1 tropical cyclone (on the Saffir-Simpson scale) on 29 April and within hours it was upgraded to a Category 3-equivalent cyclone.

 Figure 2 shows Fani on 28 April, in a rare sighting on satellite imagery of two tropical cyclones aligned along the same longitude, Fani (north) and Lorna (south).
+For in-depth case see Rare sighting of two tropical cyclones on same longitude.

 Figure 2: Meteosat-8 Tropical Airmass RGB, 28 April 02:00–08:00 UTC